AntheSevenants/Rekker/README.md

 -1.970461593962809,not,42
 -1.864356619676603,like,147
 ```
 You can add multiple numeric columns and switch between them in the Rekker interface.
+The columns will show up under "Coefficients + external data".

+These numeric columns can also be used for colour coding by selecting the "Numeric" option under "Colour coding" and choosing a column.

 #### Bidimensional numeric information